Buttery, soft ‘n chewy cookies exploding with toasted pecans and brown sugar flavor.

 Maybe it’s just me, but I think butter pecan is an underrated ice cream flavor.
 Quite often overlooked and running with the “boring” pistachio and rum raisin ice cream crowd.
 For the record, I love all three of these ice cream flavors!
 And that’s exactly why I made today’s cookie recipe.
 They’re salty, they’re sweet, and they’re rich with butter flavor.

 If it’s not their chewy edges, soft centers, and buttery flavor– it’s the toasted pecans that make these cookies so incredible.
-Emphasis on the toasted!
 The toasty, nutty flavor of these pecans is crucial to their flavor.
 If you’ve never toasted nuts before adding them to a recipe, you are missing out.
 I love using them in my pecan sugar cookies and pecan pie cheesecake, too.
 With toasted nuts, the flavor is 84573849% better.
 I actually did the calculation yesterday; it’s really that much better.

 Butter is where most cookie recipes begin.
 It has several jobs, including keeping the cookies tender and also imparting flavor.
 As today’s butter pecan cookies bake, the milk proteins inside of the butter begin to brown– giving these cookies a nutty flavor.
 Which is intensified with the toasted pecans.
 A win win butter pecan situation.

 Not only this, how butter is mixed into cookie dough affects a cookie’s texture.
-In my Chewy Chocolate Chunk Cookie recipe, I use melted butter.
-Melted butter is what makes them so insanely dense and fudge-like.
+In my favorite chocolate chip cookies recipe, I use melted butter.
+Melted butter provides a denser, chewier texture.
 But with today’s cookies, I chose to cream the butter and sugars together.
 During this creaming process, air is incorporated into the dough which, in turn, helps leaven the cookies as they bake.
 The cookies rise up, the centers stay soft, and the edges slightly crisp and become chewy.